Local scale invariance and robustness of proper scoring rules: Introduction

 where $\P_{i}$ denotes the predictive distribution for $y_i$ based on the model.
-These different predictive distributions might, for example, be one-step ahead predictions in a time series model or leave-one-out cross-validation predictions for a model in spatial statistics.
-The use of average scores for model comparison is natural, but we will show that it may lead to unintuitive model rankings if popular scoring rules such as the CRPS are used.
-There are two main reasons for this: Firstly, there is always some degree of model miss-specification for the models that are compared, and one model is rarely best for all observations.
+These different predictive distributions might, for example, be one-step-ahead predictions in a time series model or leave-one-out cross-validation predictions for a model in spatial statistics.
+If $S$ is a proper scoring rule then the average score is also proper.
+Therefore, the use of average scores for model comparison is natural, but we will show that it may lead to unintuitive forecast rankings if popular scoring rules such as the CRPS or the Hyv{\"a}rinen score are used.
+There are two main reasons for this: Firstly, there is always some degree of model misspecification for the models that are compared, and one model is rarely best for all observations.
 Secondly, the predictive distributions typically vary between different observations, and depending on the scoring rule, each observation may therefore not be equally important for the average score.

-A situation where the latter problem occurs is when the different observations have varying degrees of predictability, like when the variances of the predictive distributions are different.
-This for example occurs frequently for weather and climate data which have large spatial and temporal variability in their predictability \citep{campbell2005}.
-A strategy for dealing with this has been to use so-called skill scores, which typically take the form
+A situation where the latter problem occurs is when the observations have varying degrees of predictability, which often causes the variances of the predictive distributions to be different.
+This, for example, occurs frequently for weather and climate data which have large spatial and temporal variability in their predictability \citep{campbell2005}.
+In this case, when evaluating the score of model through the average score \eqref{eq:average_score} one does not evaluate a single predictive distribution, $\P$, against a single truth, $\Q$, but rather a set of model-generated predictions $\{\P_i\}$ against a set of truths $\{\Q_i\}$.
+This is an overlooked factor in many applications of forecast evaluation through the use of proper scoring rules.
+To illustrate this, we consider the following simple example in the spirit of those in \cite{gneiting2007probabilistic}.